Shopify/unity-buy-sdk/EXAMPLES.md

 `CheckoutWithNativeWebView` which takes in 3 callback parameters:

-* `CheckoutDidSucceed` is called when the user has completed a checkout successfully.
+* `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
-* `CheckoutDidCancel` is called when the user cancels out of the checkout.
+* `CheckoutCancelCallback` is called when the user cancels out of the checkout.
-* `CheckoutDidFail` is called when an error was encountered during the web checkout.
+* `CheckoutFailureCallback` is called when an error was encountered during the web checkout.
 The callback will be passed an instance of `ShopifyError` describing the issue.

 ```cs
 // Sample code for adding some product variants to your cart.